-Fixed-Term Faculty Advisory Committee Promotion Guidelines
+Non-Tenure-Line Faculty Advisory Committee Promotion Guidelines

-- I. INTRODUCTION
+- A.I.
+INTRODUCTION

-- ...MOTIVATION FOR THESE GUIDELINES
+- ...A.
+MOTIVATION FOR THESE GUIDELINES

-- ...GOALS OF THE FT FACULTY ANNUAL REVIEW AND PROMOTION PROCESS
+- ...B.
+GOALS OF THE NTL ANNUAL PERFORMANCE APPRAISAL AND PROMOTION PROCESS

-- ...
+- ...C.
 USE OF THESE GUIDELINES

-- II.
+- A.II.
 ANNUAL REVIEW PROCESS

-- ...OVERVIEW AND TIMELINE FOR ANNUAL REVIEW PROCESS
+- ...A.
+OVERVIEW AND TIMELINE FOR ANNUAL REVIEW PROCESS

 - ...FIGURE 2.
-FIXED-TERM FACULTY ANNUAL REVIEW PROCESS
+NON-TENURE-LINE FACULTY ANNUAL REVIEW PROCESS

 - ...FIGURE 3.
 ANNUAL REVIEW

 - ...FIGURE 4.
 SAMPLE PROMOTION DOSSIER

-- ...GUIDANCE FOR THE ANNUAL REVIEW
+- ...B.
+GUIDANCE FOR THE ANNUAL REVIEW

-- III.
+- A.III.
 THE PROCESS FOR DOCUMENTING A CASE FOR PROMOTION

-- ...
+- ...A.
 THE PROMOTION DOSSIER

-- ...
+- ...B.
 PROMOTION PATHWAYS, CRITERIA, AND TYPES OF EVIDENCE

 - ...FIGURE 1.
 PROMOTION PATHWAYS

 - ...TABLE 2.
-IMPACT AND FT LEVELS
+IMPACT AND NTL LEVELS

-I. Introduction
+A.I.
+Introduction

-The College of Earth and Mineral Sciences acknowledges that Fixed-Term faculty members (FT faculty) play a different role within the college than tenure-line faculty.
-As a result, FT faculty members have different career paths and should be evaluated differently than tenure-line faculty.
-It is important that FT faculty evaluation be based upon each FT faculty's unique career context, and in accordance with relevant Academic policies, specifically AC21 and AC40.
+The College of Earth and Mineral Sciences acknowledges that Non-Tenure-Line faculty members (NTL faculty) play a different role within the college than tenure-line faculty.
+As a result, NTL faculty members have different career paths and should be evaluated differently than tenure-line faculty.
+It is important that NTL faculty evaluation be based upon each NTL faculty's unique career context, and in accordance with relevant Academic policies, specifically AC21 and AC40.

-The College of Earth and Mineral Sciences has specified that the role of the FT faculty is to augment the extent and range of activities performed by tenured faculty.
-FT faculty currently make up a significant percentage of the total faculty, are found within each unit, and perform a wide variety of functions.
-While FT faculty duties and responsibilities can be categorized into the areas of teaching, research, service and administration, FT faculty job descriptions rarely require that these individuals be responsible for demonstrating evidence of accomplishment in EACH of these areas as are tenure-line faculty.
-Most often, FT faculty members' duties and positions are determined by their funding sources and therefore are focused in only one functional area, i.e., teaching, research, service, or administration.
-This requirement to focus or "specialize" has led to uncertainty concerning FT faculty promotion.
+The College of Earth and Mineral Sciences has specified that the role of the NTL faculty is to augment the extent and range of activities performed by tenure-line faculty.
+NTL faculty currently make up a significant percentage of the total faculty, are found within each unit, and perform a wide variety of functions.
+While NTL faculty duties and responsibilities can be categorized into the areas of teaching, research, service, and administration, NTL faculty job descriptions rarely require that these individuals be responsible for demonstrating evidence of accomplishment in EACH of these areas as are tenure-line faculty.
+Most often, NTL faculty members' duties and positions are determined by their funding sources and therefore are focused in only one functional area, i.e., teaching, research, service, or administration.
+This requirement to focus or "specialize" has led to uncertainty concerning NTL faculty promotion.